All Stressed Out

 My only wish would be that the sidewalks, and porches and squeaky swings would make a come back and that the next generation would discover the peace that lies in the rhythm of the front porch swing.

-Read more articles by Frank Chapman or search for articles on the same topic or others.
+Read more articles by Frank Chapman or search for other articles by topic below.

 This took me back and it was a peaceful, longing journey.
 I too miss those days.
 But, unfortunately I don't think we will ever see them again - until we get to heaven and find eternal peace.
 I feel sorry for the kids nowdays.
 Will they have happy memories of yesteryear?
 Thanks for sharing.
 In Christ's Love, Julia